 Elevated Protein Levels

 A number of conditions can lead to high levels of protein in your urine.
 Examples include:

 - urinary tract infection (acute)

 - kidney damage (may be due to a variety of causes)

-Your doctor will likely need to perform other tests to pinpoint the exact cause of abnormal protein levels.
+Your doctor may need to perform other tests to pinpoint the exact cause of abnormal protein levels.
 After your doctor identifies the cause, they can provide more information about potential treatment options.